 To get you started, here are some useful worldschooling resources:

 There are also some extremely useful educational apps for getting your kids to learn on the go.
+You can look at these as a digital nomad academy.
 These include:

 - FluentU – this is a language learning app that uses videos and music to teach your kids about the country that you are in.